 Brick and Mortar and Brick and Click

-Brick and Mortar refers to a physical presence of a business or organization.
+Brick and Mortar refers to the physical presence of a business or organization.
 High street retailers and office buildings that sell to customers face-to-face are examples of brick-and-mortar businesses.
-Brick and Click refers to the integration of e-commerce and Brick and Mortar shops to allow customers a wider range of delivery methods (shipping to store, reserving items for collection) as well as checking a specific’s store’s inventory online.
+Brick and Click refers to the integration of e-commerce and brick-and-mortar shops to allow customers a wider range of delivery methods (shipping to store, reserving items for collection) as well as checking a specific store’s inventory online.

 The rate at which specific units of stock (aka SKUs – more on that in a minute) sell, sometimes also referred to as frequency.

 These are the systems that process ecommerce transactions.
 Most solutions like Shopify have these systems integrated for ease of use but are often customizable to allow different payment methods like PayPay, Apple Pay, Google Wallet, or BNPL (buy now pay later) options like Afterpay or Klarna

 Amazon’s Fulfillment by Amazon is an ecommerce platform that operates by storing businesses’ stock and covering all handling, packaging, shipping, returns, and customer service.
 Your business, in return, pays a fee and a percentage of every sale to Amazon.

 This part of the Amazon FBA Coach is all about how you present your business to potential customers.
 This means everything from keywords to getting noticed and how to optimize your advertising spend.

 A broad term used for how products are presented and merchandised on either direct-to-consumer (DTC) sites or brand shops on marketplaces like Amazon or Walmart.com.